LarryLevBurton/Parallel-Computing-Assignment/README.md

 Getting Started

 This Git Repo is for Laurence Burton Parellel Computing Assignment.
-A there is a README.md in the following dirrectories explain how to run a Serial brute force, OpenMP parellel brute force and a MPI parellel brute force
+There is a README.md in the following dirrectories explaining how to run a serial brute force, OpenMP parellel brute force and a MPI parellel brute force

 ~/Parallel-Computing-Assignment/Serial/README.md
 ~/Parallel-Computing-Assignment/OpenMP/README.md